timelesslounge/timelessis/README.md

 * Always be as pythonic as possible;
 * [PEP-8](https://www.python.org/dev/peps/pep-0008/) is your friend;
+     * Where PEP-8 allows more options, we usually prefer only one, for uniformity.
+For instance, all the String constants should be double-quoted (PEP-8 also allows simple quotes)
 * It's better to write clear code than good comments;
 * The right test cycle is:
   1. Write a test;